Zach Sanford: Ottawa Senators and Winnipeg Jets

-On September 25, 2021, Sanford was traded to the Ottawa Senators for Logan Brown and a conditional 4th round pick.
+On September 25, 2021, Sanford was traded to the Ottawa Senators for forward Logan Brown and a conditional fourth round pick.
 In 50 games with the Senators, he scored nine goals and seventeen points.

-With the Senators out of playoff contention, and while in the last season of his contract, Sanford was traded to the Winnipeg Jets in exchange for a 2022 fifth round round pick at the NHL trade deadline on March 21, 2022.
+With the Senators out of playoff contention, and while in the last season of his contract, Sanford was traded to the Winnipeg Jets in exchange for a 2022 fifth round pick at the NHL trade deadline on March 21, 2022.
 He played 30 games for Winnipeg, scoring four points.
 The Jets would ultimately miss the post-season.

 Nashville Predators

 As a free agent from the Jets, Sanford was signed to a one-year, $850,000 contract with the Nashville Predators on July 15, 2022.
 On November 22, 2022, the Predators placed Sanford on waivers.
 After clearing waivers, Sanford was assigned to the Predators AHL affiliate, the Milwaukee Admirals, the next day.